Tearsheet

 AI Analysis | Feedback

-Mr. Still is an experienced mining industry professional with over 25 years of experience, including working for major gold miners such as Newmont, Goldcorp, Placer Dome, Kinross Gold, and Agnico Eagle.
-He has held various leadership roles in corporate and project development, and mine operations, both in Canada and internationally.
-Before joining GoldMining, Mr. Still served as Director, Corporate Development with Newmont Corporation (formerly Goldcorp), and most recently as Executive Vice President, Chief Development Officer for GoldMining.
-He was part of the senior management team that led the $32 billion merger to create the world's largest gold producer (Newmont-Goldcorp).
-Mr. Still also serves as Director of Technical Services of Gold Royalty Corp., which is 48% owned by GoldMining Inc.
+Mr. Still is an experienced mining industry professional with over 25 years of experience, including leadership roles with major gold miners such as Newmont, Goldcorp, Placer Dome, Kinross Gold, and Agnico Eagle.
+He has worked within Canada and internationally in various leadership roles including corporate and project development, and mine operations.
+He previously served as Director, Corporate Development with Newmont Corporation (formerly Goldcorp) and was part of the senior management team that led the $32 billion merger that created the world's largest gold producer.

-Mr. Obara has served as Chief Financial Officer and Secretary of GoldMining Inc. since 2018.
-He was Treasurer and Chief Financial Officer of Uranium Energy Corp., a NYSE American listed company, from August 2006 to January 2011, and again as its Chief Financial Officer from October 2015 to present, also serving as its Vice President Administration.
-Mr. Obara has provided consulting services in corporate finance, management, and administration to several private and publicly listed companies.
-He has also served as the Chief Financial Officer and a director of various public companies listed on the TSXV.
+Mr. Obara has served as the Chief Financial Officer and Secretary of GoldMining Inc. He was also Treasurer and Chief Financial Officer of Uranium Energy Corp.
+(UEC), a NYSE American listed company, from August 2006 to January 2011, and then as its Vice President Administration to October 2015, and again as its Chief Financial Officer from October 2015 to present.

 Mr. Pereira has over 25 years of experience in the exploration and development of mining projects in Brazil and Canada.
-He worked as a geologist for the De Beers Group for twenty years, serving as Senior Project Manager and Divisional Manager for Canada for more than ten years.
-Mr. Pereira holds a Bachelor's degree in Geology from Universidade do Amazonas in Brazil.
+He was an integral part of the GoldMining team from the early beginnings of Brazil Resources Inc. He worked as a geologist for the De Beers Group for twenty years and served for more than ten years as Senior Project Manager and Divisional Manager for Canada.
+He previously served as President of GoldMining Inc. until January 1, 2026.

 AI Analysis | Feedback